-Newer strategies have shown exceptional strength in a difficult market, excelling in both fundraising as well as deployment from external capital as well as the balance sheet, thereby laying the foundations for continued growth across a well-diversified, resilient product base.
+All three flagship strategies have significantly outperformed their fundraising targets.
+Ancillary strategies, with fees on committed capital, including European Mid-Market and Infrastructure Europe, have achieved similarly strong results.
+As an integral component of our broader strategic initiatives, we have successfully launched a new private equity evergreen fund (CPE).
+Newer strategies have shown exceptional strength in a difficult market, excelling in both fundraising as well as deployment, thereby laying the foundations for continued growth across a well-diversified, resilient product base.